arpankundu007/Browser-History/README.md

 # Browser-History
-An android module to retrieve browser history and save it as browser.dat
+An android module to retrieve browser history and save it as browser.dat as TSV